Vahanerevan/simjs/Home.md

 Please use this wiki to share any information related to the development process of Kunena.
 We encourage all developers to contribute!

+Before you start please make sure you have read our [README](https://github.com/Kunena/Kunena/blob/master/README.markdown)

 ## Developer Resources

 [[How do I contribute?]]